redhat-plumbers-in-action/devel-freezer/README.md

 * requirements: `required`

-### `feedback.freezed-state` keyword
+### `feedback.frozen-state` keyword

-Message that is going to be displayed in form of comment when development freeze conditions are met.
-Support for multi-line string using `|` YAML syntax.
+The message that is going to be displayed in form of a comment when development freeze conditions are met.
+Support for a multi-line string using `|` YAML syntax.

 * requirements: `required`

-### `feedback.un-freezed-state` keyword
+### `feedback.unfreeze-state` keyword

-Message that is going to replace development freeze mesage when development freeze conditions are no longer met.
-Support for multi-line string using `|` YAML syntax.
+The message that is going to replace the development freeze message when development freeze conditions are no longer met.
+Support for a multi-line string using `|` YAML syntax.

 * requirements: `required`